OneCodeMan/ReginaldKuenstler/ReginaldKuenstler/Texts/DEVLOG.md

 That new new
 - [ ] Multi-select.
-    - [ ] Add the Minimum Palette, showing the most common colours at beginning.
+    - [ ] Show the most common colours at beginning.
 - [ ] Palette of the Greats
     - [ ] List View
         - [ ] Style List View
     - [ ] Detail View
         - [x] Add AveragePalette to bottom of DetailView
         - [ ] Add real data
+            - We should hard-code it...
+It's gonna be the same images all the time and we'd be doing the same calcs all the time..
     - [ ] All assets filled.
 - [ ] Better colour mapper data
     - https://color-hex.com/color-names.html